 Militia units have been and again could become important social and political groups, supporting goals unrelated to their stated purpose.
 Their leadership positions could become steppingstones for local politicians, or adornments for the résumés of prominent citizens.
 Local militias could become powerful political tools if organized upon ethnic, creed, or ideology lines.

-To the extent they have any paid support staff, militia become opportunities for patronage – as does any large local operations.
+To the extent they have any paid support staff, militias become opportunities for patronage – as does any large local operations.
 Their budgets would become rewards in the local, state, and national government contractor sweepstakes.

-Like every other entity in America, we can expect militia to attract well-meaning social engineers seeking to train the New American Men and Women – and so become enmeshed in America’s racial-ethnic-gender battles.
+Like every other entity in America, we can expect militias to attract well-meaning social engineers seeking to train the New American Men and Women – and so become enmeshed in America’s racial-ethnic-gender battles.
 Effectiveness might become secondary to their Political Correctness.
 In strictly military terms, the ability to recruit and train – even unit cohesion – might suffer trade-offs vs. political and social constraints.
 Imagine the requirements for ethnic diversity and the proper role of women.

 We might see the cruel logic of evolution in action.
 In an age of active 4GW, perhaps communities with good militias survive while other communities suffer.

-Militia as nucleus for vigilantes
+Militia as a nucleus for vigilantes

 Armed forces of the State – military and police, both regular and reserve – are rigorously indoctrinated against “inappropriate” activities and loyalties.
 Governments also keep them under tight supervision and control.
 This will be more difficult to achieve with members of a militia.
 What that might mean in the context of American society?